xebialabs-community/xlr-delphix-plugin/README.md

 ## Requirements

 Note: XLR version should not be lower than lowest supported version.
 See <https://support.xebialabs.com/hc/en-us/articles/115003299946-Supported-XebiaLabs-product-versions>.
-The plugins uses the REST API (1.8.2) exposed by the server.
+The plugins uses the REST API (1.10.0) exposed by the server.

 ## Installation

-* Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xlr-delphix-plugin/releases) into the `XL_RELEASE_SERVER/plugins` directory.
+* Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xlr-delphix-plugin/releases) into the `XL_RELEASE_SERVER/plugins/__local__` directory.
-* Restart the XL Deploy|Release server.
+* Restart the XL Release server.

 ## Features/Usage/Types/Tasks